Birth Mother FAQs

 No. All expenses are paid by the adoptive parents.
 Birth mother expenses may include medical care, counseling, living expenses, transportation, and other things.

-Yes.
-Your living expenses, transportation, counseling, and medical costs are provided to you at no cost.
+Your living expenses, transportation, counseling, and medical costs are provided to you at no charge.
 The adoptive parents pay all fees and costs of the adoption.

-As an adoption entity, we can help by paying the following bills, costs, and expenses:
+In addition, as an adoption entity, we can help by paying the following bills, costs, and expenses: Rent, Utilities, Telephone service, Food, Toiletries, Clothing, Transportation, Insurance

 In Florida, a birth mother is allowed to receive help with living expenses during her pregnancy and for a period of up to 6 weeks after the child’s birth.